Ai Xovia (AIX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ai Xovia Historical Price

-According to the latest data gathered on Ai Xovia live price page, the current price of Ai Xovia is 1.5737USD.
+According to the latest data gathered on Ai Xovia live price page, the current price of Ai Xovia is 1.3997USD.
 The circulating supply of Ai Xovia(AIX) is

 In the past 24 hours, Ai Xovia has shown a price movement of